ansys/pydpf-core/examples/08-averaging/README.txt

 .. _averaging_examples

-Averaging Examples
+Averaging examples
 ==================
-These demos showcase the use of some of the averaging operators of DPF.
+These examples show how to use some of DPF's averaging operators.